 - 4 large eggs

-- Place the avocado halves into a baking dish and gently crack one egg on top of each half.
+Place the avocado halves in a baking dish, to keep them upright, and gently crack one egg on top of each half.

 Other recipes you might like: